-LEARNING WITH BEIT MIDRASH ZICHRON DOV AND ALUMNI CHAVERIM PROGRAM
+LEARNING WITH BMZD AND ALUMNI CHAVERIM PROGRAM

 Our students have the opportunity to learn with members of Beit Midrash Zichron Dov, permanently housed in Or Chaim's Beit Midrash.
-In addition to individual opportunities to learn, the Beit Midrash offers a chabura class focusing on different topics for interested students.
-Alumni studying in post-secondary institutions in Toronto are encouraged to join the Beit Midrash's Chaverim program.
+Alumni studying in post-secondary institutions in Toronto are encouraged to join the Beit

+Midrash's Chaverim program.
 Chaverim commit to learning as part of the Beit Midrash several times a week.
 It is great to have a continuous presence of alumni who are committed to life-long learning and growth.
 This program has fostered a spirit of Torah lishma throughout the building as well as demonstrating an eagerness on the school's part to continue the relationship with the students well beyond graduation.